 IAC Online provides a secure virtual portal and unique navigation dashboard.
 Our virtual hearing room streamlines the proceedings with the focus on the tribunal, lead advocates and witnesses.
 It also allows for all involved to attend (support lawyers, clients, etc) without congesting the screen.

-IAC Online provides easily accessible, physically separated private breakout rooms for each party and tribunal to use throughout in the same way you would have for a physical hearing.
+IAC Online provides an impartial, easily accessible, physically separated private breakout rooms for each party and tribunal to use throughout in the same way you would have for a physical hearing.

 The International Arbitration Centre at 190 Fleet Street was built with the focus on clients and its core users; the same design brief has been applied to our virtual platform to make the process as smooth and efficient as possible.